-Everyone Has Issues... here’s how to get help!
+Everyone Has Issues...
+Here’s How to Get Help!

 Sep 16, 2024Life is stressful, right?
 Whether you’re adjusting to a new home, dealing with the COVID-19 crisis, striving to maintain a healthy relationship with your spouse or getting your kids through their emotional teenage years, you may have reached a breaking point and need help.
-In honour of World Mental Health Day this month (10 October), we speak to counsellors about issues that many of us are facing right now.

 Grieving the loss of someone – or something

-There are many different kinds of losses throughout life – and different ways to grieve them, explains TANJA FAESSLER, coach and counsellor at Counsellingconnectz.
+There are many different kinds of losses throughout life – and different ways to grieve them, explains Tanja Faessler, coach and counsellor at Counsellingconnectz.

 Physical loss may be most familiar, she explains.
 Examples include miscarriage or stillbirth, death, or losing one’s home.
 However, Tanja explains that we can also grieve abstract loss; it may be just as painful to lose a relationship or job, or experience the unfulfilled desire to have a baby.
 Perhaps you’re even grieving the loss of a life you once knew before COVID-19 – a life filled with frequent tropical getaways, and trips to your home country to see friends and relatives.